 The Library has physical, electronic, and managerial measures in place to prevent unauthorized access to the information we collect.
 Although we design these measures to be as effective as possible, we cannot assure that such measures will function as intended.

 Under Library rules, Library staff may access personal data stored in the Library’s computer system only for the purpose of performing their assigned Library duties.
 Our internal policies prohibit Library staff from disclosing any personal data we collect from users to any other party except where required by law, to the extent necessary to fulfill a user’s service request or otherwise with the user’s consent.

 Library Computers and Wireless Access

-Users are encouraged to consult the Library’s Internet Use Policy and Wireless Use Policy for additional information regarding use of Library computers or the Library’s wireless internet connection network.
+Users are encouraged to consult the Library’s Use of Electronic Resources Policy for additional information regarding use of Library computers or the Library’s wireless internet connection network.